RafaelAmauri/Image-Studio/README.md

 ### Color Palette Conversion

-This functionality works as a [Color LUT](https://en.wikipedia.org/wiki/3D_lookup_table).
+My color palette conversion works as a [Color LUT](https://en.wikipedia.org/wiki/3D_lookup_table).
 The original image is converted to grayscale, dithered to remove color banding, and then a color LUT maps each grayscale value to a different HSV value.
-The core idea is to associate color with a single channel in the image - rather than 3 channels, like it is with RGB.
-For this reason, I used the [HSV colorspace](https://en.wikipedia.org/wiki/HSL_and_HSV).
+The core idea is to associate color with a single channel in the image, rather than with 3 channels, like it is with RGB.
+This makes it easier to manipulate color, and for this reason I used the [HSV colorspace](https://en.wikipedia.org/wiki/HSL_and_HSV).

 After a Hue is specified with the -p option, a color palette for that Hue will be created on-the-fly.
 Currently it only suports color palettes of a single Hue.